 • Long-term capital gains are earned on assets held for more than a year.

-Keep in mind, that capital losses can happen too.
+Keep in mind, however, that capital losses can happen too.
 That’s when a capital asset is sold for less than the purchase price.
 While it’s never pleasant to experience losses, there can be a small silver lining in this case.
 Many times capital losses can be taken as a tax deduction against current and/or future capital gains.

 7. Royalty Income

-Royalty income comes from an agreement allowing someone to use your property.
-These payments can come from the use of patents, copyrighted work, franchises, and more.
-Let’s consider an example or two.
 Inventors who sell their creations to a third party may receive royalties on the revenue their inventions generate.
 Celebrities often allow their name to be used to promote a product for royalty payments.
 Oil and gas companies pay landowners royalties to extract natural resources from their property.
 The market for music royalties has been particularly lucrative in recent years with the proliferation of music streaming services.

 Royalty payments are often a percentage of the revenues earned from the other party using the property.
 Many things impact how much royalty is paid, including exclusivity, the competition, and market demand.
 How royalty payments are taxed can also vary, depending on the type of agreement.